Let’s talk about how a website works before getting into the nitty-gritty of back-end vs. front-end web development.

 Careers in Back-End vs. Front-End Web Development

 Front-end and back-end developers have different responsibilities within an organization.
 Because of that, these positions require different skills, responsibilities, and salaries.
-Here’s a rundown of the two positions:
+Here’s a rundown the front-end developer vs. back-end developer positions:

 Front-End Web Developer

-Description: the front-end web developer is focused on the client facing web-application architecture.
+Description: the front-end web developer (sometimes called a web designer) is focused on the client-facing web-application architecture.

 - Develop new user-facing features in web browsers